lxe27bwi/lxe27bwi/README.md

-name's lexi, i'm from baltimore and use she/they pronouns
+name's lexi, i'm from baltimore and i use she/they pronouns.

 i know html, css, and german. currently learning swift.